 Food cannot influence your blood pH.

 The promotion of the alkaline diet and alkaline water for cancer prevention or treatment is not justified.
-Restricting healthy foods that are considered acidic such as grains and legumes lower the overall nutrient density of your diet and are not recommended.
+Restricting healthy foods that are considered acidic, such as grains and legumes, lowers the overall nutrient density of your diet and is not recommended.